Franchi SPAS-12: Design

 SPAS-12 models feature two safeties: (i) a lever style or push button style safety, and (ii) a "quick employment safety".
 Lever safeties were recalled by Franchi and were replaced through the importer American Arms in the early 1990s.
 There are two types of push-button safeties.
-The earliest version would release the hammer on safe up to 1/4in. of travel when the trigger was depressed; this would cause a lockup of the action that would require the user to re-lock the bolt assembly to the rear to reset the hammer and then reload the chamber.
+The earliest version would release the hammer on a safe up to 1/4in. of travel when the trigger was depressed; this would cause a lockup of the action that would require the user to re-lock the bolt assembly to the rear to reset the hammer and then reload the chamber.
 The later version installed a detent and machined hole in the trigger group frame to prevent an action lock; the detent would prevent the hammer from engaging when the trigger was depressed and would prevent an action lock from occurring.
 The quick employment safety, which is on the left side of the trigger guard, disconnects the trigger when put into safe mode.
 The quick employment safety can be disengaged with the trigger finger when ready to fire and is intended for competition or tactical use.
-A third safety type, a pistol grip safety similar to the later-developed SPAS-15, is known to have been developed by Franchi for the SPAS-12, however the pistol grip safety was not offered for sale to the general public.
+A third safety type, a pistol grip safety similar to the later-developed SPAS-15, is known to have been developed by Franchi for the SPAS-12, however, the pistol grip safety was not offered for sale to the general public.

 A B-Square rail mount for optics was available for a short time in the 1990s as an aftermarket accessory.

 The barrel of the SPAS-12 was externally threaded to accept a variety of attachments.
 The barrel is cylinder bored and spreads a normal shot charge to about 900mm at 40 meters.

-There are four different Magazine Extension Tubes manufactured for the SPAS-12:
+There are four different magazine extension tubes manufactured for the SPAS-12: